Mabdel-03/BAP_Moseq/README.md

 ## Overview

-This repository contains behavioral analysis data and code for the BAP (Behavioral Analysis Pipeline) project using Motion Sequencing (MoSeq).
+This repository contains behavioral analysis data and code for the BAP project using Motion Sequencing (MoSeq).
 The project investigates how different early-life environmental conditions affect mouse behavior across maternal and offspring populations.

 ## Experimental Design